Ashyni/mpv-scripts/.github/ISSUE_TEMPLATE/bug-report---dynamic-crop-lua.md

  - Video Quality: [e.g. 1080p H.264]

 **Additional context**
-MPV configuration and others script/shaders used.
+MPV configuration and other scripts / shaders used.

 **Describe the bug**
 A clear and concise description of what the bug is.